About Us

 Grand Erie DSB JoAnna Roberto

-Greater Essex County DSB Erin Kelly
+Greater Essex County DSB Vicki Houston

 Halton CDSB John Klein